-October: The ED prepares a self-evaluation of progress (based on the goals and workplan) and submits the self- evaluation to the Executive Committee and Board Chair.
+October: The ED prepares a self-evaluation of progress (based on the goals and workplan) and submits the self- evaluation to the designated member of the Executive Committee and Board Chair.
 The ED drafts annual goals for the following year to provide input to the budgeting process.